Distributed Systems: Why

 Database: Relational and NoSQL

 These days I see that most of the people prefer to use NoSQL database and that’s fine but do not discard relational database just yet.
 Remember relational database provides all this nice acid properties.
-NoSQL database scales a little bit better and has higher availability so depending on the situation depending on the problem, try to see which one of the two fits.
+NoSQL database scales a little bit better and has higher availability so depending on the situation and the problem at hand, try to see which one of the two fits.
 Four types of NoSQL database – the first one is key value, so these are the simplest kind where you have a key and a value.
 It stores this key value pair into the database.
 The second one is wide column database.
 In such database our row can have many different formats, many different kinds of columns and it can also have many columns.
 Third is document based database, in this kind of DB, you have a semi structured data or if you have an XML or JSON data then you would use document based NoSQL service.
 The final one is graph based, let’s suppose you have entities and you have edges or relationship between those entities so you have a graph.
 The graph based NoSQL database is used to hold that graph.

 Caching is a technique widely used in computing to increase performance by keeping frequently accessed or expensive data in memory.
 Its used to speed up your request, if you know that some data is going to be accessed more frequently, then store it in the cache so that it can be accessed quickly.
 Caching are of two types – first one is if every node does its own caching so the cache data is not shared between nodes.
 The second one is where the cache data is shared between different nodes.
 If you’re in caching you have to consider few things – first, cache cannot be the source of truth and second, cache data has to be pretty small because cache tends to keep all the data in memory and third, you have to consider some of the eviction policies around cache.

 Data Centers Racks and Host